privacyguides/privacyguides.org/collections/_evergreen/linux-desktop.md

 A [firewall](https://en.wikipedia.org/wiki/Firewall_(computing)) may be used to secure connections to your system.
 If you're on a public network the necessity of this may be greater than if you're on a local trusted network that you control.

-We would generally recommend that you only block incoming connections only, unless you're using an application firewall such as [OpenSnitch](https://github.com/evilsocket/opensnitch) or [Portmaster](https://safing.io/portmaster/).
+We would generally recommend that you block incoming connections only, unless you're using an application firewall such as [OpenSnitch](https://github.com/evilsocket/opensnitch) or [Portmaster](https://safing.io/portmaster/).

 Redhat distributions (such as Fedora) are typically configured through [firewalld](https://en.wikipedia.org/wiki/Firewalld).
 Redhat has plenty of [documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/configuring_and_managing_networking/using-and-configuring-firewalld_configuring-and-managing-networking) regarding this topic.
 There is also the [uncomplicated firewall](https://en.wikipedia.org/wiki/Uncomplicated_Firewall) which can be used as an alternative.

 As for what to block, consider blocking all ports which are **not** [system or well known](https://en.wikipedia.org/wiki/Registered_port) range such as 1000 up to 65535 with both [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) and [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol) after the operating system is installed.

-If you use Fedora consider removing the whitelist for for [smb](https://en.wikipedia.org/wiki/Server_Message_Block)-client and [mdns](https://en.wikipedia.org/wiki/Multicast_DNS) services if you do not use them.
+If you use Fedora, consider removing the whitelist for for [smb](https://en.wikipedia.org/wiki/Server_Message_Block)-client and [mdns](https://en.wikipedia.org/wiki/Multicast_DNS) services if you do not use them.

 All these firewalls use the [Netfilter](https://en.wikipedia.org/wiki/Netfilter) framework and therefore cannot protect against malicious programs running on the system.
-A malicious program could insert it's o wn rules.
+A malicious program could insert its own rules.

 If you are using Flatpak packages, you can revoke their network socket access using Flatseal and prevent those applications from accessing your network.
 This permission is not bypassable.